feature-hub/feature-hub/docs/guides/reducing-the-bundle-size.md

 ## Dynamic Code Splitting With Webpack

-Feature Apps and Feature Services can use [webpack's dynamic code splitting][dynamic-imports] technique using the `import()` syntax.
+Feature Apps and Feature Services can use [Webpack's dynamic code splitting][dynamic-imports] technique using the `import()` syntax.

 To make this work for multiple inhabitants living together on the Feature Hub